Skip to content

 ## Suggested Next Steps

-1. Use capability-agent to create architecture/capabilities.md.
+1. Use capability-agent to create knowledge/product/capabilities.md.

-2. Run `kaddo owners suggest` for Work Items without code ownership.
+3. Run `kaddo owners suggest` for Work Items without code ownership.

 context vs explain